AguaClara/filtration-theory/Fall 2018/First-draft.md

 - If similar experiments have been performed before, explain their importance to your research.
 Clearly state and explain any ideas that are borrowed from these cases.
 - Cite your sources in APA format using Zotero

+The literature review was focused on finding other research involving changing the grain size and coagulant dosage.
+Many models of filters take into account resuspension, the process by which precipitated aggregate materials get unstuck from pores and move elsewhere (Tien et al., 1979, Przekop & Gradon, 2016).
+We are not taking into account resuspension, and instead will be assuming that particles either permanently bind to sand particles or completely pass through the system.

+Skouras et. al (2004) does not take into account this reentrainment of particles.
+In this project, the pressure was kept constant, which led to a decrease in velocity and filter efficiency.
+Then when velocity is kept constant, the flow only goes through deposit-free pores, which are kept cleared by higher velocities in the pores.
+We were only able to access the abstract to this paper, and have requested the full paper to understand the results more in-depth.

+We will be changing sand grain size to see how it affects ripening time and failure time.
+We already know that pore size has an effect on ripening time, with smaller pores leading to longer ripening times (Przekop & Gradon, 2016).

+Investigations into grain sizes have found that they have less of an effect compared to changes in flocculant doses (Chuang & Li, 1997).
+Larger doses of flocculant have a shorter ripening time, but also clog pores at a faster rate, and increase the shear force in unclogged pores.
+However, grain size can have effects based on the flocculant dosage.
+Larger grains with higher flocculant dosage reduce the rate of pore clogging, because larger aggregates are able to pass through.
+However, this study used glass beads instead of the sand that we will be using.

 ### Previous Works
 - Previous Work by AguaClara teams